City Council President, Rebecca Escobar

 Rebecca currently serves as the Director of the Youth Services Program at PRAB developing programs designed to provide City youth with the opportunity to engage in activities that foster and promote positive attitudes, behaviors, educational, social and life skills.

-Vice President Kevin P. Egan
+Council Member, Kevin P. Egan

 Kevin Egan is a lifelong resident of the city of New Brunswick, where he resides with his wife, Susan, and their two children, Lindsay and Colin.
 He is a graduate of St. Peter’s Grammar and High School, New Brunswick.